PrabhuMane93/starplan-hackathon/README.md

 Automated EOI Extraction • Contract Validation • Signing Workflow • SLA Monitoring

-This repository contains the full automation pipeline used by **OneCorp Australia** to manage property contract workflows using email-driven AI agents.
+This repository contains the full automation pipeline for submission of Hackathon problem statement of **OneCorp Australia** to manage property contract workflows using email-driven AI agents.
 The system integrates with Microsoft Outlook (Graph API), OpenAI (Responses + Vector Stores), LangGraph, and DocuSign notifications to fully automate the contract lifecycle.

 ---